 Jeannette Eunice Yalibat Ovalle de Quiroa

-Jeannette, a business administrator and photographer from Guatemala, graduated from the Universidad Rafael Landívar in 2005 and also graduated as a photographer in 2008 from Loyola Global Hemispheric.
+Jeannette, a business administrator, and photographer from Guatemala graduated from the Universidad Rafael Landívar in 2005 and also graduated as a photographer in 2008 from Loyola Global Hemispheric.
 She and her husband, Juan Carlos, own a multimedia material development and video production business.
 She is always interested in helping programs with social impact.
 For five years she was a volunteer missionary in Hearts in Action, a ministry focused on providing food, education, and values for children.
 She has supported many other programs that empower and provide food for those living in poverty.
-Currently Jeannette volunteers with the Help the Widow and Orphan program, which provides food for those living at the city dump.
+Currently, Jeannette volunteers with the Help the Widow and Orphan program, which provides food for those living at the city dump.
 Jeannette is the mother of two kids, Juan José and Joshua, and lives in Guatemala.

 Juan Carlos Herminio Quiroa Villagran

-Juan Carlos, an architect and television communicator from Guatemala, graduated as an architect from Universidad Rafael Landívar in 2011 and also graduated as television communicator from Crossroads Conway School of Broadcasting and Communications in 2003.
+Juan Carlos, an architect and television communicator from Guatemala, graduated as an architect from Universidad Rafael Landívar in 2011 and also graduated as a television communicator from Crossroads Conway School of Broadcasting and Communications in 2003.
 For many years, he worked for one of the largest churches in Guatemala, with the largest auditorium in Guatemala, with capacity for 15,000 people.
 He organized volunteers in the multimedia, photography, editing, backstage, lighting, filming, and graphic design departments.
-Currently he runs his own company, which provides services of creativity, event production, and video filming.
+Currently, he runs his own company, which provides services of creativity, event production, and video filming.
 Juan Carlos has helped many new companies and non-profit organizations, providing and sponsoring their organization’s video, with expertise in video filming and editing.
-He is currently assisting the non-profit organization Financial Culture, which helps others cultivate good financial habits.
+He is currently assisting the non-profit organization’s Financial Culture, which helps others cultivate good financial habits.

 Carlos Alejandro Petersen Micheo

-Carlos is an electronic engineer from Guatemala, with a large range of expertise in electronics, communications, and computers.
+Carlos is an electronics engineer from Guatemala, with a large range of expertise in electronics, communications, and computers.
 He is a paramedic and a member-at-large of the fire department.
 He’s a member of the Board of Directors for two NGOs in Guatemala.
 He volunteers his time for eye surgery missions that take place in the country.
 He is married to Mariana and the father of three adult children and a grandfather of two.